 Escape from Tarkov has been out for a while now, yet many gamers are still complaining about the crashing issue with this hardcore title.
-So if you happen to be one of them, here’re some working fixes you can try.
+If you happen to be one of them, here’re some working fixes you can try.

 Try these fixes